The Unseen Frontier: Pushing the Limits of LLM Sparsity with Surrogate-Free ADMM: Introduction

 The key to our success is identifying and addressing potentially critical flaws in the current practice.
 Specifically, the majority of existing methods relies on the principle of sequential layerwise reconstruction error minimization, an approach proven effective in memory-constrained environments.
 However, this approach is inherently prone to propagating compounding errors while enforcing unnecessarily strong conditions and, in fact, seeks only local solutions by design based on a surrogate objective \citep{shin2024rethinking,bai2024sparsellm,huang2025determining}.
 On the other hand, we suggest finding more globally optimal solutions directly by formulating a sparsity-constrained optimization problem and developing a robust solver as a whole.

 We show that our approach can be applied to a wide range of LLM models and scales from 125M to 13B number of parameters.
-Our method significantly outperforms existing state-of-the-art techniques, achieving perplexity levels at least 5$\times$ and up to 30$\times$ lower, alongside zero-shot prediction accuracy improvements of nearly 6\% on pruned models at 90\% sparsity.
-We provide a flexible implementation as well, which incorporates memory-efficient designs including quantized optimizer states and enables pruning even for 27B-parameter models with 66\% lower memory footprint, demonstrating extended potential at scale.
+Across this range, \ours remains stable in the highly sparse regime, whereas competing methods frequently collapse with order-of-magnitude perplexity blow-ups.
+Importantly, these gains translate into practical benefits: we obtain up to $\times 7.80$ memory reduction and $\times 3.98$ inference speedup without degrading model usability.
+We provide a flexible implementation as well, which incorporates memory-efficient designs including quantized optimizer states and enables pruning even for 27B-parameter models with 55\% lower memory footprint, demonstrating extended potential at scale.
 Based on classic optimization theory, we also provide a convergence guarantee for our solver to ensure theoretical soundness alongside empirical findings.

 The full extent of its limits is not yet fully understood.
 However, our work clearly demonstrates significant potential for further advancements in LLM pruning.
 We believe that this finding calls for a renewed focus on alternative strategies that more faithfully preserve model fidelity, which could include better ways to exchange efficiency for performance, providing practitioners with a wider range of options.